 The catastrophic 921 Earthquake struck Nantou in 1999, extinguishing thousands of lives, knocking down countless buildings, and reshaping entire landscapes.
 One of those landscapes is the Ninety-Nine Peaks 九九峰, rugged hills completely denuded of vegetation as a result of the many landslides caused by the quake.
 Much of the vegetation has grown back in the nearly two decades since then—but the jagged contours of these steep hills remain readily apparent to anyone passing through this valley on their way to Pǔlǐ 埔里 and Sun Moon Lake 日月潭.
 If you’re curious about this geographic feature have a look at this drone footage for more.

 I made another brief detour to check out central Guóxìng 國姓, fully expecting to see some old shophouses or other points of interest, but saw almost nothing apart from the Koxinga 國姓爺 monument at the southern end of town.
 Guoxing is named after Koxinga, the pirate king who vanquished the Dutch and established the short-lived Kingdom of Tungning 東寧王國 in southwestern Taiwan.
-He never came anywhere near this part of Taiwan but several of his generals camped near here while engaging aboriginal forces from the Kingdom of Middag (中文) around 1670.
-The wholesale slaughter spurned aboriginal emigration from the coastal plains into the more remote Puli Basin 埔里盆地, which was not officially opened to Han Chinese settlement until 1875.
+He never came anywhere near this part of Taiwan but several of his generals camped near here while engaging indigenous forces from the Kingdom of Middag (中文) around 1670.
+The wholesale slaughter spurned indigenous Taiwanese emigration from the coastal plains into the more remote Puli Basin 埔里盆地, which was not officially opened to Han Chinese settlement until 1875.
 It seems like a tasteless choice of names but I suppose it’s no different than naming a town after Christopher Columbus.

 I arrived in Puli after nightfall, checked into a hotel, and went out for dinner at Yàzhuō Local Hakka Cuisine 亞卓鄉土客家菜.
 This was a wise choice—it has since become one of my favourite restaurants in Taiwan and I always make a point of dining here when I’m passing through Puli.